Information for Parents

 - Draw your child’s attention to them when reading e.g. can you point to the word “the” on this page.

 The sooner these are learnt the easier your child will find it to learn to read.

-This term we will be focusing on number skills and calculation.
-Where possible these will be linked into our space topic.
+This term we will be focusing on number skills and where possible these will be linked into our topic.
 Some of the areas we will cover will be;

 - Counting to 10 and then 20

 - Ordering numbers according to their size

 - Reading and writing the numbers to 10 and then 20

 - Adding together 2 numbers using objects